Short CV

 Research focus

-Her work focuses on sufficient design, public welfare-orientated building stock transformation, as well as research into housing heritage and spatial housing practices in the metropolis of Berlin.
+Her work focuses on sufficient design, needs-based and resource-efficient building stock transformation, and research into housing heritage and spatial housing practices in Berlin.